CHICAGO PREMIERE

 PRODUCTION TEAM:

 Kezia Waters - Director: Kezia Waters is an anti-discipline artist whose work is deeply rooted in storytelling.
 Their practice leans heavily into sonic performance, guided by the principles of deep listening, where body and emotional intelligence hold central importance.
 Through their process, they engage with the immediacy of the moment, manipulating elements by repeating, elongating, reducing, and expanding them in ways that reflect intuitive response and Jazz sensibilities.
 Time traveling serves as both a thematic focus and a creative methodology, functioning as a praxis and pedagogy within their work.
 Allowing them to explore layered temporalities, and blur theatrical boundaries.
 Kezia’s upbringing under a Black Liberation Theology informs their artistic exploration, even as queerness reframes and reimagines those traditions.
 They received their MFA in Acting from Ohio University and an MFA in Studio Art from School of The Art Institute of Chicago.
 They have also served as an Adjunct Professor for Central State University in Wilberforce, Ohio.
-They have performed in the Biennale d’art Performative de Rouyn-Noranda of Canada, Dazibao Gallery in Montreal and Recto- Verso in Ouebec City and numerous galleries around Chicago.
+They have performed in the Biennale d’art Performative de Rouyn-Noranda of Canada, Dazibao Gallery in Montreal and Recto- Verso in Quebec City and numerous galleries around Chicago.
 Kezia was a 2023 In-Session Fellow at ThreeWalls, studying the Performance and Folklore of Zora Neale Hurston.

-Carissa Lee - Sound Designer: Carissa Lee is a performance and sound artist.
+Sound Designer: Carissa Lee is a performance and sound artist.
 She received her BFA in theater from NYU And MFA from the School of the Art institute Chicago.
 Her work uses recordings, writing, Black southern culture and voice to materialize emotions ranging from grief to joy.

 In addition to being an artist she is a passionate teacher who has worked with theaters and non profits across Los Angeles - helping students of all ages use their lived experience to make performances.
 She has exhibited and performed in New York NY, Los Angeles CA, Chicago IL, and Quebec City Canada.
 She is extremely proud to be a member of Chicago based artist collective Suspended Culture.
+Thank you Vikas for being by my side every step of the way.
+Thank you to Kezia and Theatre Y for giving me the opportunity to bring my sound work to the theater stage.

 Ryan Burkle - Lighting Designer: Ryan Burkle (he/they) is a Chicago Based Lighting Designer and Technician.
 They are currently pursuing an MFA in Lighting at Northwestern University and has worked in places like Dallas Theater Center, Trinity Repertory Company, Court Theatre, Opera Saratoga, Watertower Theatre, and more.
 He is so pleased to be joining Theatre Y for the first time!

-Genesis Beecham - Stage Manager: Genesis Beecham (She/Her) is an actor at heart, with years of theatre experience and a couple of short films under her belt.
+Stage Manager: Genesis Beecham (She/Her) is an actor at heart, with years of theatre experience and a couple of short films under her belt.
 She earned a Bachelor of Arts Degree in Theatre Arts from Eastern Michigan University, honing her skills in both performance and production.
 Currently pursuing an MFA in Screen Acting at Oklahoma City University, Genesis is expanding her artistic range and storytelling abilities.

 Now at Theatre Y, she's ventured into stage management, and it's been an exciting journey.
 While the stage will always feel like home, she's discovered a surprising love for the organized chaos of running the show behind the scenes.
 As a first-time stage manager, Genesis has quickly realized that managing the flow of a production can be just as thrilling as performing.
 Though she's recently dipped into the film world, theatre will always have her heart.
 Whether on stage or backstage, Genesis is all about the magic of storytelling, just from a slightly different seat this time.

-Makoto Yamaguchi - Assistant to Lighting: Makoto Yamaguchi was born and grew up in Japan.
+Assistant to Lighting: Makoto Yamaguchi was born and grew up in Japan.
 He is a writer, director, and performer.
 He became interested in acting and took some minor roles in TVs and films in his native country.
 When he was in a touring theater troupe, he was introduced to American method acting and decided to cross the ocean to learn theater art here.
 He attended the City College of New York and immersed himself in all different kinds of artistic expressions as well as theater.
 He has become interested in the physical theater of Jerzy Grotowski and primitive tribal rituals and has been developing a new form of performance called, “Jazz Theater.”
 He recently performed a solo piece called, HAMLET IN JAZZ, in the Elgin Fringe Festival and often presents his experimentation at the Friday Night Swerve in Theatre Y. He is very grateful to be able to work with all the people in this wonderful Chicago theater and hopes to continue working there.

 FRONTIERES SANS FRONTIERES is presented by arrangement with